daniel-a-fisch/daniel-a-fisch.github.io/_pages/about.md

     <em style="font-size: 80%;">Numerical analysis of the restricted three body problem (Arenstorf orbit with own RK4 algorithm and unstable Lagrange point L1).</em>
   </p>
 <\div>
-<small>See my [Projects page](https://daniel-a-fisch.github.io/portfolio/) for more details on my work.<\small>
+See my [Projects page](https://daniel-a-fisch.github.io/portfolio/) for more details on my work.

 ## Bio

-<small>I am a current MSc student in Economics at [BSE](https://www.bse.eu).
-Previously, I graduated from the [University of Cambridge](https://www.damtp.cam.ac.uk/) with a MASt in Applied Mathematics in 2023 and from the [University of Goettingen](https://www.uni-goettingen.de/en/20493.html/) with a BSc in Physics in 2022.<br>
+I am a current MSc student in Economics at [BSE](https://www.bse.eu).
+Previously, I graduated from the [University of Cambridge](https://www.damtp.cam.ac.uk/) with a MASt in Applied Mathematics in 2023 and from the [University of Goettingen](https://www.uni-goettingen.de/en/20493.html/) with a BSc in Physics in 2022.\
-<small>For more details, see my [CV](https://daniel-a-fisch.github.io/files/CV_Daniel-Fisch.pdf).
+For more details, see my [CV](https://daniel-a-fisch.github.io/files/CV_Daniel-Fisch.pdf).